-Primary Heat Source - The heating system used most by the household.
+Primary Heat Source - The heating system used most by the household, or the heat source included with rent.

 Resident - A person whose permanent home is in this Commonwealth and who lives there voluntarily and not temporarily for a reason such as vacation, a visit or education.